rajinikanth-pandey/SentinalOS/README.md

 ## 💬 Secure AI Assistant

-Safe requests are automatically forwarded to the Groq LLM.
+Safe requests are automatically forwarded to the mist api LLM.

 The user experiences a seamless conversation while SentinelOS silently performs security validation in the background.